 Imperial College London.

 As well as gaining a PGCE teaching qualification participants are involved in INSPIRE activities which they develop with support from academic supervisors at Imperial College London.
-These activities allow schoolchildren to experience university level research activities, to participate in workshops, clubs and competitions, and to see cutting edge science in action with the aim of inspiring students to take their science education to the next level.
+These activities allow schoolchildren to experience university level research activities, to participate in workshops, clubs and competitions, and to see cutting edge science or mathematics in action with the aim of inspiring students to take their science or mathematics education to the next level.

-With very competitive benefits this programme allows people with a strong research background to qualify as teachers and begin to address the shortages of science specialists affecting our society.
-Participants engage with Master’s level research in educational theory and policy and have the potential to go on to hugely influence the educational system within the UK and beyond by linking universities, schools and government bodies in understanding the role science education can play in our society.
+With very competitive benefits this programme allows people with a strong research background to qualify as teachers and begin to address the shortages of science or mathematics specialists affecting our society.
+Participants engage with Master’s level research in educational theory and policy and have the potential to go on to hugely influence the educational system within the UK and beyond by linking universities, schools and government bodies in understanding the role science or mathematics education can play in our society.